Bought New Motocross Boots & Can’t Shift – Break-In

 There’s many other ways to break in your new dirt bike boots, such as heating them in the oven, walking around in them all day, as well as soaking them in water and walking around in them until they loosen up.
 Any way you do it, there’s going to be some break-in process before you are able to ‘feel’ the shift lever and brake pedal while riding.

-If it’s hard to shift at first, try sticking the toe of your boot under the shift lever and lift your entire boot up.
+If it’s hard to shift with new motocross boots at first, try sticking the toe of your boot under the shift lever and lift your entire boot up.
 It’s a good technique to get used to in case you are standing and need to shift.